Overview

 Gross Revenue Churn = ($5,000 / $100,000) × 100 = 5%

-Gross revenue churn is always positive (or zero).
-It tells you what percentage of your revenue base walked out the door before accounting for any growth from remaining customers.
-Track it by customer segment — if your enterprise gross churn is 1% but SMB is 8%, that is a product-tier fit problem, not a company-wide problem.
+Gross revenue churn is always positive or zero.
+It tells you what share of your revenue base walked out the door, before any growth from remaining customers gets factored in.
+Track it by segment.
+If enterprise gross churn sits at 1% but SMB is running 8%, that's a product-tier fit problem, not a company-wide one.

 Step 4: Calculate Net Revenue Churn

-Net Revenue Retention (NRR) and net revenue churn are the metrics investors care most about because they capture whether your existing customer base is growing or shrinking on its own.
+Net Revenue Retention (NRR) and net revenue churn are the metrics investors care about most, since they show whether your existing customer base is growing or shrinking on its own.

 Formula: